-Susan Lenz Interview: My true calling
+Susan Lenz: My true calling

 Using vintage and recycled materials, fiber artist Susan Lenz works with meticulous handwork to ‘articulate the accumulated memory inherent in discarded things’.